doctrine/DoctrineBundle/Resources/doc/entity-listeners.rst

 ================

 Entity listeners that are services must be registered with the entity listener resolver.
-On top of the annotation in the entity class, you have to tag the service with ``doctrine.orm.entity_listener`` for it to be automatically added to the resolver.
+Starting with doctrine/orm 2.6, on top of the annotation in the entity class, you have to tag the service with ``doctrine.orm.entity_listener`` for it to be automatically added to the resolver.
 Use the (optional) ``entity_manager`` attribute to specify which entity manager it should be registered with.